What are our Global Research Priorities?

 What are our areas of research?

-Our research is focused on four main themes:
+Our research is focused on three main themes:

 - Food Security

-To discover more about our latest projects, see our research page.
+To discover more about our latest projects, see our homepage.

 The fundamental human need to eat, and to eat well, is a challenge in low-income countries and increasingly, in high-income countries, such as the UK.
 The problem of how people can eat sustainably, regularly, fairly and well is a complex one and requires expertise from a range of disciplines.
 Our Food GRP brings together researchers from across the university to tackle this global challenge.